skannea/qdash/README.md

 When set to an HTML element id in the HTML code, the debug information is also put in that element.
 Default is that no such logging is done.
 ### config.areacolor
 Definition of fill colors to be used for HA areas.
-An area are defined as the HA area_id.
+An area is referred to as the HA area_id.
 Optional.
 Example: